ned14/outcome/doc/src/content/tutorial/outcome/_index.md

 to be able to transfer an exception thrown in `Layer1` through `Layer2_old`, which is not exception-safe, and be able to rethrow it in `Layer3`.

-In `Layer1` we have two functions from two libraries: one reports failures by throwin exceptions, the other by returning `result<>`:
+In `Layer1` we have two functions from two libraries: one reports failures by throwing exceptions, the other by returning `result<>`:

 {{% snippet "using_outcome.cpp" "decl_f_g" %}}